polyvagal theory

 In a few different ways, is the short answer.

-1. I can integrate it into our counselling sessions.
+1. I can integrate it into our counselling or coaching sessions.

 3. I can offer a Polyvagal informed consultation session for other therapists (both talking therapists and bodyworkers) who are interested in or learning about the theory, either for their own benefit or integrating it into their work.
 [Please note: this is not clinical supervision]